Phone-GWP-group

 Whilst single trip packaging can be engineered with surprising strength, returnable plastic containers are often more suited to heavy duty applications

-Single Trip packaging advantages / disadvantages summary
+Single-trip packaging advantages and disadvantages

-In summary, these are the advantages of using single trip / disposable packaging:
+In summary, these are the advantages of using single-trip/disposable packaging:

-• Lower (initial) cost
+• Lower initial cost

 • Easier to manage